Neatastic/neatastic.github.io/_posts/2017-06-02-create-tag-system.markdown

 So I decided to make a tag system for each post.
 At the time, I managed to make it on first try, just as I wanted it (:heart: Jekyll).
 So I didn't bother to check what others did.

-It turns out, as you may expect, that they did things in a very similar way I did.
+It turns out, as you may expect, that they did things in a very similar way.

 Here is the train of thoughts: